2025 World Technology Law Conference Agenda

 Join us to discuss developments in digital designs protection, and the interaction of space law and IP – all welcome!

-The committee meeting will review progress with our ongoing AI/IP international project, and we will have a presentation from Asa Kling and Charles Mudd on creating and protecting IP in space.
-There will also be a presentation on new EU digital designs laws and open a discussion comparing the situation in other regions.
+Abstract: The committee meeting will review progress with our ongoing AI/IP international project, and we will have a presentation from Asa Kling and Charles Mudd on creating and protecting IP in space.
+We will also have a presentation on new EU digital designs laws and open a discussion comparing the situation in other regions.

 Artificial Intelligence Committee Meeting